Loading...

 Most AgeTech is designed for a single narrow user, typically a digitally fluent retiree in good health.
 This framework forces the wider conversation.

 Gerontology knowledge should be openly shared, not gated by who can afford a consultant.
-The Studio is free at point of use, multi-tenant, region-adaptive.
+The Studio stays open to builders everywhere: multi-tenant, region-adaptive.

 Privacy by design.
 Older adults are disproportionately targeted by predatory data practices; the Studio holds a higher bar.